peterhry/peterhrynkow.com/_drafts/component-api.md

 </Tabs>
 ```

-One thing to note about this pattern, is that it gives the illusion that the component will simply slot the children into its template somewhere.
-That's not always the case.
+One thing to note about this pattern, is that it gives the illusion that the component will slot the children into its template as is, but that's not always the case.

+A component can iterate over its children and render different components in their place:

+// add example

 Composition via props is unorthodox: